Specialties

 - Cardiomyopathy

-- Define cardiomyopathy and list the types of cardiomyopathy (CR3)
+- Define cardiomyopathy and learn the types of cardiomyopathy (CR3)

 - Describe symptoms and signs of dilated, hypertrophic and restrictive cardiomyopathy and explain why these differ between types (CR3)

-- Give the causes of dilated, hypertrophic and restrictive cardiomyopathy (CR3)
+- Give causes of dilated, hypertrophic and restrictive cardiomyopathy (CR3)

 - Discuss the advantages and disadvantages of screening in families with cardiomyopathy (CR3)